grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Percy put a heavy hand on Cassandra's shoulder and then turned away from the bar.

 "Ahem!"
-The bartender fake-cleared his throat as he turned towards them and looked at Captain Percy with one eye and one socket.
+The bartender turned towards them and looked at Captain Percy with one eye and one socket.
 He rubbed his forefinger and thumb together in the air in front of him.

 "Right."
 She pulled a stack of coins out of the leather satchel, counted out more than a fair amount and stood them on the bar.
 She looked at Cassandra.
 "That was your first paycheck.
 Sorry it had to go to that fucking asshole, but it'll be the last one that does."